Dorset OPC

 Church of St Mary the Virgin

-Glanvilles Wootton is a small rural parish and village in north central Dorset, England.
+Glanvilles Wootton is a small rural parish and village in north central Dorset, England, located in the Vale of the White Hart.
 It is approximately 7 miles south-east of Sherborne, and 12 miles north of Dorchester, It was formerly in the division and union of Cerne but now is in North Dorset Local Authority.
 Glanvilles Wootton is bordered by the parishes of Holwell and Folke to the north, Pulham to the east, Buckland Newton in the south while Minterne Magna, Haydon (Detached) and Holnest form the western boundary.
 The name of the Parish was changed in 1985, having previously been Wootton Glanville.
 The Parish Church, St Mary the Virgin, is a small Gothic edifice, with a low embattled tower and three bells (by 1915 there were 4 bells).
 On the south side is a chapel, which was a chantry, and has been applied as a burial-place by the Williams, Every, and Henley families, to whom there are several handsome monuments erected.

 For a more detailed description of the Parish please visit the Dorset Ancestors site article